rmurphey/mulberry/README.md

 # Installation

-Windows, Linux, and OSX all have different installation methods.
+Windows, Ubuntu Linux, and OSX all have different installation methods.
 Please see the platform-specific README.md located in the `install/osx`, `install/windows`, etc. directories.